zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  Plugin with plugin identifier loaded, with version pluginVersion.
-The server attempted to load a total of pluginsAttempted with pluginsLoaded plugins successfully loaded.
+  Plugin with _pluginIdentifier_ loaded, with version _pluginVersion_.
+The server attempted to load a total of _pluginsAttempted_ with _pluginsLoaded_ plugins successfully loaded.

   **Action:**